joaomilho/Enterprise/README.md

 ```

 Since floats take too much time to implement properly, and it's more important
-to get Enterprise™ implementations out there, this guid will not dictate how
+to get Enterprise™ implementations out there, this guide will not dictate how
 float operations should behave.
 Therefore, as an example, all of these are fine:

 ```java